heidihoward/distributed-consensus-reading-list/README.md

   * extends the idea of master read leases to allow the master to promise to use a specified subset of acceptors in every majority quorum.
 Acceptors in this quorum can then serve reads locally.
   * similar to master read leases, it relies on clock synchrony.

+### Distributed consensus on specialist hardware
-Implementing consensus using specialist hardware, SDN, IP-multicast, RDMA etc
+This section lists papers describing consensus algorithms using specialist hardware such as SDN, IP-multicast or RDMA.
 * Paxos Made Switch-y [(paper)](https://www.sigcomm.org/sites/default/files/ccr/papers/2016/April/0000000-0000002.pdf)
 * NetPaxos: consensus at network speed [(acmdl)](https://dl.acm.org/citation.cfm?id=2774999)
 * Consensus in a Box: Inexpensive Coordination in Hardware [(paper)](https://www.usenix.org/system/files/conference/nsdi16/nsdi16-paper-istvan.pdf)